 Most popular: Aspire PockeX

 The Aspire PockeX has been around for a while now – indeed, it made it into last year’s round up – but its popularity shows no signs of slowing.
+The PockeX was one of the first devices to combine a traditional pen-style device with a lower resistance coil to create some real oomph in an otherwise easy-to-use starter kit.
 Indeed, many of our staff continue to use the PockeX, which is saying something given they are exposed to a constant influx of new devices.

 What’s to like about it?